 - Encouraging and supporting your child to play cooperatively with other children.

 - Regularly discussing with your child feelings and the consequences of different actions.

 You can help your child with the early stages of reading, writing and mathematics by:

 - Continuing to encourage an enjoyment of books, stories and poems; visiting the local library and sharing stories with your child.

 - Continuing to encourage your child to join in with rhymes and songs.

-- Practise the letters and sounds learnt so far.
+- Practice the letters and sounds learnt in school.
 You can also help by sounding out a three letter word (segmenting) using the sounds that they have learnt so far and asking your child to put them back together (blending) to make the word.

 - Continuing to provide your child with a variety of writing equipment to encourage drawing and writing skills, encouraging your child to give meanings to the marks that they make.

 - Play I Spy with your child (good for identifying initial sounds)

 - Watch Numberblocks and discuss the episodes